Dealing with the challenges of today requires problem-solvers who aren't afraid to challenge social norms.

-Our growing membership consist of teachers, healthcare workers, service workers, entrepreneurs, families, and seniors.
-These people from all walks of life are more efficiently using their space in a diverse network of micro-farms spanning 9 of San Diego's communities.
-These individuals and families and doing there part in trying to make our city more food secure and environmentally friendly.
+These people from all walks of life are more efficiently using their space in a diverse network of micro-farms spanning 10 of San Diego's communities.
+These individuals and families and doing their part in trying to make our city more food secure and environmentally friendly.

-Founder Avery Cramer is a native San Diegan with a vision for a more environmentally and economically sustainable future for all.
-Avery has a Bachelors degree in Environmental Policy from Loyola University of Chicago and has worked on a farm, a restaurant, and at a community food bank.
+Avery Cramer is a San Diegan with a vision for a more environmentally sustainable and equitable future.
+Avery has a Bachelors degree in Environmental Policy from Loyola University of Chicago and has experience working on farms, restaurants, and at a community food bank.